 - Enjoy more family time in the evenings, playing, reading, watching a movie or exercising together.

 - Stick with normal bedtime routines as much as possible during the week to make sure everyone gets enough sleep.

 - Try not to have the news on all day.
 Children hear and absorb more than you realize.

 While limits are still important, it’s understandable that under these stressful circumstances, kids’ screen media use will likely increase.
 Here are some ways to help keep media use positive and helpful:

 - Contact teachers about educational online and offline activities your children should do.
-Preschool teachers may not have an online curriculum to share, but good options include PBS Kids, which is sending out a daily newsletter with show and activity ideas.
+Preschool teachers may not have an online curriculum to share, but good option to contact teachers from bolton nursery, to get talk about activity ideas.

 - Use social media for good.
 Check in with your neighbors, friends and loved ones.
 If schools are closed, find out if there are ways to help students who need meals or internet access for at-home learning.

 - Use media for social connection.
 Social distancing can be isolating.
 If your kids are missing their school friends or other family, try video chats or social media to stay in touch.